 Additionally, 40 school board seats are up for election across the 17 municipal school districts in the county on Election Day.
 Seven of the districts – Dennis Township, Lower Township Elementary, Lower Cape May Regional, Middle Township, Stone Harbor, Upper Township and Woodbine – have contested elections.
 There are two districts without enough candidates for all the seats available.

-Perhaps the most interesting of those races are in Middle and Dennis townships, where voters last month overwhelmingly turned back ballot measures to add more funds to the districts’ budgets and raise taxes.
+Perhaps the most interesting of the board of education races are in Middle and Dennis townships, where voters last month overwhelmingly turned back ballot measures to add more funds to the districts’ budgets and raise taxes.
 There are multiple candidates in each town, with three seats open in each.
 Four of the six incumbents whose terms are up are running again.

-Following are capsules on the contested races for municipal government offices in the county.
+Following are capsules on the contested races for municipal government offices and for school board seats in the county.

 Cape May